 We also welcome work experience placements for tertiary students undertaking courses relevant to working in the community.

 If you have time and skills to offer over an extended period you may be able to lead in the creation of a new community project or activity.

 For any further information , please call us on (03) 9386 7128 or email firstname.lastname@example.org.

 Below are our current volunteer opportunities.

-The Menders and Makers sewing group is currently seeking those who love to sew or are keen on picking up the skill.
+The Makers & Menders group is currently inviting people who love to make and create, sew or craft or are keen on picking up the skills.
 The role is a fantastic way to connect with emerging local community initiatives in the northern suburbs.

 The Menders and Makers program connects individuals within the wider community to share their passion for sewing and community building.
 Upcoming ventures may also include the creation of products for sale to further fund future projects in areas of social inclusion.
 For the costs of materials and equipment maintenance, a weekly gold coin donation is greatly appreciated.

 The role of the Playgroup Assistant is to support the Playgroup Coordinator in facilitating the Community Playgroups currently operating at Reynard Street Neighbourhood House (RSNH).
 You will be assisting in preparing and supporting play based activities for children during play sessions.

 RSNH playgroups run on a unique model supported by a practical facilitator, providing activities and equipment, as well as organising group time with singing and story time.
 In doing this we aim to provide an enriched environment for your children to explore while developing new skills.
 RSNH playgroups are also an opportunity for parents to connect with each other and develop lasting, supportive friendships as children develop and grow.